appliedengineering/AE-Instrument-Cluster-Apps/Documentation/Builds/Android.md

 ---
 Use the following commands

 NOTE: in the `./configure` command, you can add options for libzmq.
 For example, if I wanted to compile with draft methods such as Radio / Dish, you would add `--enable-drafts` right after `./configure`.
 You can also change which architecture to compile for by changing the `--host=` flag.
+For exmaple, below, it is compiling for arm but we can also compile for x86 by using `--host=i686-linux-android`

 ```
 cd /tmp/